geoffviola/geoffviola.github.io/_posts/2019-01-20-programming-pet-peeves.md

 # 1. Branching for Mathematical Functions

 ## 1.a.
 Piece-wise Linear Function for a Continuous Polynomial
 Often times, when a value is a bit off a fudge factor is added.
-Somtimes, this factor is a polynomial function.
+Sometimes, this factor is a polynomial function.
 Without taking a step back to simplify things, the code may end up being a bunch of if statements.
 See the example below.

 ```
 if (a>0&&a<0.5) {